Don't Catch Senioritis!

 6 Ways to Fight Senioritis

 1. Accept the feelings.
 Senioritis can take many shapes.
-You might have a general feeling of malaise, have trouble getting out of bed in the morning, or even feel a loss of purpose now that you’ve attained the goal of getting into college.
+You might have a general feeling of malaise, have trouble getting out of bed in the morning, or even feel a loss of purpose now that you’ve attained the goal of completing your applications or getting into college.
 These feelings are normal.

 2. Set some academic goals for the rest of the year.
 Setting goals will help you stay engaged in school intellectually and socially.
 For example, you could set out to achieve a certain score on an AP exam, end the year with straight As, or get involved in school activities and end-of-year festivities.